-- Use Heading styles for structure.
+- Using Heading styles for structure.

-- Ensure color contrast.
+- Ensuring there is adequate color contrast.

-- Create descriptive hyperlinks.
+- Creating descriptive hyperlinks.

 Word Template

 Download this accessible Word template.
 Please use the tools available in Word to create consistent and digitally accessible materials.
-Follow the best practices shown in the videos below.

 Best Practices